breatheco-de/content/src/content/how-to/javascript-array-slice.md

 ## Conclusion

+Arrays are an essential and useful data structure of any programming language, they allow you to store and manipulate large amount of data easily.
+Javascript has several methods that make working with arrays straightforward, you can learn more about [arrays in Javascript](https://4geeks.com/lesson/what-is-an-array-define-array) at 4Geeks.

 The **`.slice()`** method is a powerful method that can be used to create a copy of an array or return a portion of the original array.
 It is important to know that the returned array is a shallow copy, which means that the slice method does not alter the original array, and can make working with arrays more easier and manageable.
-You can learn more about this topic and others at the blog of [4Geeks](https://4geeks.com/).
+You can learn more about this topic and others at the blog of [4Geeks](https://4geeks.com/how-to).